 The stalls selling magic items were dwarfed by the pavilion at the far end of the courtyard, where the Abbey’s most desirable displayed themselves as merchandise, their long red robes put aside for tiny scraps of red fabric that covered the bare minimum of their bodies.
 Men mobbed the pavilion, placing bids on their favorites, competing with one another in bidding wars that sometimes devolved into brawls.

 Once upon a time, Alys’s mother had been one of those women.
 Thirty years old when she was set aside, Brynna Rah-Malrye would have been considered too old to work the pavilion had she been any other woman.
 But a woman who had once been queen was too profitable a commodity to pass up, commanding a higher price than any three women combined.
 The thought that her father had allowed her mother to be so humiliated and abused lit a fire in Alys’s veins every time she entered the Abbey’s courtyard and saw the pavilion.
 He could shower her with gifts and affection until the day he died, and still she would never forgive him.

 It was a time Brynna never spoke about with her daughter, and Alys was happy to keep the silence.
 She was also glad that when she’d visited her mother in the Abbey as a child, she hadn’t understood what those women in the pavilion were selling.

-Jenna Glass made her foray into epic fantasy with The Women's War, but she wrote her first book--an "autobiography"--when she was in the fifth grade.
-She began writing in earnest while in college and proceeded to collect a dizzying array of rejections for her first seventeen novels.
+Jenna Glass made her foray into epic fantasy with The Women’s War, but she wrote her first book—an “autobiography”—in the fifth grade.
+She began writing in earnest in college and proceeded to collect a dizzying array of rejections for her first seventeen novels.
 Nevertheless, she persisted, and her eighteenth novel became her first commercial sale.
 Within a few years, Glass became a full-time writer, and she has never looked back.
 She has published more than twenty novels under various names.